cedards/budgie/ROADMAP.md

 ## Incomplete

-- I can see changes in funded runway over time (as # weeks, not date)

 - I can see funded runway as a single date rather than listed for each target

 - I can find out my average monthly expense rate over a given period